 Sotheby's holds its first auction for watches in the Middle East

-Sotheby's held its first auction for watches in Dubai on Monday, fetching a total of US$2.6 million with 121 lots.
+Sotheby's held its first auction for watches in Dubai on Monday, fetching a total of S$3.58 million with 121 lots.

-DUBAI: Sotheby's held its first auction for watches in Dubai on Monday, fetching a total of US$2.6 million with 121 lots.
+Sotheby's held its first auction for watches in Dubai on Monday, fetching a total of US$2.6 (S$3.58) million with 121 lots.

 "This region has been growing for the last five to ten years and an increasing number of the world's biggest collectors are here," said Sam Hines, worldwide head of watches at Sotheby's and the night's auctioneer.